mnalis/jslogo/README.md

 jslogo - Logo in JavaScript modified to resemble FMS-Logo
 =========================================================

-This forked version is modified so it more closely emulate [FMSLogo](https://sourceforge.net/projects/fmslogo/) which is [not yet able to run on GNU/Linux](https://sourceforge.net/p/fmslogo/feature-requests/1/)
+This forked version is modified so it more closely emulate [FMSLogo](http://fmslogo.sourceforge.net/) sometimes used to tech kids programming, which is [not yet able to run on GNU/Linux](https://sourceforge.net/p/fmslogo/feature-requests/1/)

 FMS-alike forked version is hosted at https://mnalis.com/skola/jslogo-fms/ for playing with live.